 When it comes to homemade cookies, chocolate chip is King.
 But man, these butter toffee cookies sure give them a run for their money.

 They’re insanely buttery, simple to make, and full of enough warm, rich flavor to make you weak in the knees.

 And the toffee bits make them even more delicious.

 Trust me, they’re not to be missed!

-These cookies need standard baking stuff, plus vanilla extract and toffee.
+These soft cookies need standard baking stuff, plus vanilla extract and toffee.
 Pretty easy, huh?

 Here’s the complete list: